Anyone who submits a tax return is at risk from an HMRC investigation.

 Client legal helpline 24/365

-As a subscriber to the service, you have access to the helpline which is available to deal with common legal issues such as:
+As a subscriber to the Tax Fee Protection Insurance service, you also have access to the helpline which is available to deal with common legal issues such as:

 - Health & Safety

 - Employment & Personnel

 If you wish to join the scheme the prices (net of VAT but including IPT) are for the one year period commencing 1 April 2016.

 Sole traders – £79.00